mintra-ruensuk/mintra-ruensuk.github.io/publications.md

 ---
 ## Publications

 [9] Taewan Kim, <b>Mintra Ruensuk</b>, Hwajung Hong.
 2020.
 In Helping a Vulnerable Bot, You Help Yourself: Designing a Social Bot as a Care-Receiver to Promote Mental Health and Reduce Stigma.
-In Proceedings of the 2020 CHI Conference on Human Factors in Computing Systems (CHI'20), to appear.
+In Proceedings of the 2020 CHI Conference on Human Factors in Computing Systems (CHI'20).
+DOI: <a href="https://dl.acm.org/doi/abs/10.1145/3313831.3376743">https://dl.acm.org/doi/abs/10.1145/3313831.3376743</a>.

 [8] <b>Mintra Ruensuk</b>, Hyunmi Oh, Eunyong Cheon, Hwajung Hong, Ian Oakley.
 2019.
 Detecting Negative Emotions during Social Media Use on Smartphones.
 In ACM Asian CHI Symposium: Emerging HCI Research Collection, to appear.